 Court cases for divorce can take longer than two days if it is a big trial.
 Be prepared to stay awhile and for any decision that the judge may make.

-Schedule A Free Consultation With An Experienced Webster Divorce Lawyer
+Schedule A Confidential Consultation With An Experienced Webster Divorce Lawyer

 If you are going through a divorce in Webster or the Rochester region, you should contact a Webster divorce lawyer.
 The Cimino Law Firm can help you with any of your legal needs.
 We have over 20 years of experience and are dedicated to helping you, first and foremost.

-If you are in need of a Webster divorce lawyer, call today for a free consultation at (585) 347-6200 or contact us online.
+If you are in need of a Webster divorce lawyer, call today for a confidential consultation at (585) 347-6200 or contact us online.